merashie/visipy/README.md

 ###### Things to Note:
 <ul>
-  <li style="list-style-type:square">This project has been tested Linux (Ubuntu & Plasma desktop environments).
-It "should" run on Mac as well, but the GUI may or may not look proportionate until testing/updates can be done (the same goes for other Linux desktop environments).</li>
   <li style="list-style-type:square">When the current build is written to a <code>.py</code> file (current code build), a <code>.project</code> file (JSON) is also created in the same directory</li>
   <li style="list-style-type:square">The <code>.project</code> file may be discarded or saved to reload the project later (<b>do not</b> edit the JSON file)</li>
   <li style="list-style-type:square">The project should run with the Run button even if the settings you have are a bit off (or a lot off)</li>
   <li style="list-style-type:square">This does not mean however that your app is going to look as intended</li>
   <li style="list-style-type:square">The following link describes many widgets, and some of the options that are available: <a href="http://effbot.org/tkinterbook/tkinter-classes.htm" target="_blank">tkinter book</a></li>
   <li style="list-style-type:square">Hitting the run button after each widget addition, edit, or removal is a good way to double-check your GUI as well as examining the current build window each time code is updated</li>
-  <li style="list-style-type:square">The ultimate goal is to have the current build be runnable at all times, and to ease the creation of a Python GUI</li>
+  <li style="list-style-type:square">The current build/GUI should be runnable at all times, easing the creation of your application</li>
 </ul>